 Fact Sheets and Position Papers

-Medicare provides health insurance for over 68 million Americans, including 61 million who are 65 years of age or older and more than seven million with disabilities under the age of 65.
+Medicare insures more than 68 million Americans, including 61 million people over the age of 65 and more than seven million with disabilities.

 On Friday, July 4, President Trump signed the Republicans’ Budget Reconciliation bill into law.
 The law makes the largest cuts to health care and taxes in United States history, while adding at least $3.3 trillion to the nation’s deficit.